alvinr/mariadb-docker-build/README.md

 ## Publishing the builder images
-You can avoid the initial step of building the Docker images after you have initially buult them.
+You can avoid the initial step of building the Docker images after you have initially built them.
 This allows for sharing of the images by others, or for your use on other machines.
 Publish as follows:

     # docker push $HUB_UN/mariadb-build:ubuntu
     # docker push $HUB_UN/mariadb-build:centos